 Summary

-The scale e-learning industry is growing globally; manual workflows simply can’t keep up anymore.
+The scale of the e-learning industry is growing globally; manual workflows simply can’t keep up anymore.
 AI video translation is the most efficient fix.
 This way, enterprises can globalize with measurable ROI.

 AI integrations’ biggest feature is its hybrid model; automating transcription, translation, subtitling, and voice-over while preserving quality through human oversight.
 This bilayered approach keeps the brand value intact, alwhile keeping a steady growth.